BeliefTheory/Belief-Theory/README.md

 **Authors:** Andy Pyo & Archie (AI)
 **Date:** November 2025

-Belief Theory is a minimal, constraint-based framework built from a single primitive:
+Belief Theory (BT) begins from a single primitive and models all change as the resolution of contradictions within a system.
-a belief is defined as a non-reducible set of mutually satisfiable constraints.

-From this definition, the paper derives the structure of configurations, interactions, contradictions, and atomic updates, and applies them across physical, informational, computational, and cognitive domains.

-This document presents the core axioms, immediate consequences, domain mappings, and a set of testable, falsifiable predictions.
+From this foundation, BT derives falsifiable predictions across physics, cognition, information, and cosmology.

+This repository hosts the current public version of the paper.

 👉 Read the paper:
 [**Belief Theory (PDF)**](./Belief%20Theory.pdf)